Business

 Understanding the tenant’s operations will help to evaluate the potential exposures they pose to the building as well as what fire protection may be necessary to prevent or eliminate certain damages.

-Protect yourself from liabilities
+Protect Yourself from Liabilities

 This applies to your tenants as well—all tenants should have written lease agreements in place that clearly state that proof of insurance is required and that you as the landlord/building owner should be added as an Additional Insured.
 Proof of insurance should be requested of your tenants annually to protect you from any negligence on their part.